Conversational experience (CUX) has been catching the attention of marketers for some time now.

 At its core, conversational experience is all about giving technology a more human face that is less polished and promotional; Instead, it feels more personal and enables responding in real time.
 As said, the exchange can be voice-based (Alexa, Siri, OK Google) or text-based (any chatbot assistant).

-Understanding and/or guiding customer intent within the conversational UX can be supported by artificial intelligence, natural language processing, machine learning, voice recognition or choose-your-own-adventure conversational user interface.
+Understanding and/or guiding customer intent within the conversational UX can be enabled by artificial intelligence (e.g., natural language processing chatbot) or choose-your-own-adventure conversational user interface.

 To put it plainly, traditional static interfaces present information to potential customers via written copy, graphics, and maybe even a video or two.
 And while this kind of content can certainly be helpful, it’s ultimately a one-sided transfer of information.
 Visitors can’t ask for immediate clarification, and they can’t offer any of their own input in order to get the details they need.